canjs/canjs/guides/models-2.md

 it does not.
 This is because we included the `parseModels` attribute on the MenuOrderModel.

-parseModels is used to convert the raw response of a findAll request into an object or Array that the model you're defining can use.
-As you can see, this method can be particularly useful if you're consuming data from a service that doesn't fit the format expected by findAll.
+`parseModels` is used to convert the raw response of a findAll request into an object or Array that the model you're defining can use.
+As you can see, this method can be particularly useful if you're consuming data from a service that doesn't fit the format expected by `findAll`.

 ## Wiring it all up

+We can wire all this up easily in a few steps.
 Edit base_template.stache, and add in the custom HTML tag for the order_form component:

 ```